Capture cart events

 4 Category values should use / to represent hierarchies and use | to represent multiple values.

-5 The product ID matches what’s set in the catalog (same is true if sending group and variant).
+5 The product ID matches what’s set in the catalog entity (same is true if sending group and variant).

 6 The quantity reflects the change in cart items (for example, if a visitor already has a product in their cart and they add another 2 identical items, this will take the total amount in the cart to 3, so quantity in the event is set to 2).